 After this change, businesses must discipline defaulting vendors by holding payments at the invoice level and more often, particularly for the GST amount.

 Every business needs a tech-based system to reconcile their purchase invoices frequently to identify missing tax credits.
-Enterprises must switch to cloud-based software solutions fuelled by artificial intelligence and machine learning.
+Enterprises must switch to cloud-based software solutions fueled by artificial intelligence and machine learning.
 They must adopt a reliable system for two-way vendor communication in real-time, vendor compliance grading and automatically block payments.

 Increased support cannot be expected from vendors since you are at risk of losing tax outflows if they fail to upload invoices.
 If vendors delay, enterprises will bear additional GST in cash until they comply.
 Hence, you can avoid the challenges by following the recommended actions.